ds300/norm/README.md

 # norm

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to perform lexical normalisation of tweets.

 ## Usage

-FIXME
+don't use it (it doesn't work yet)

 ## License

-Copyright © 2013 FIXME

 Distributed under the Eclipse Public License, the same as Clojure.